leowbrown/M2F2/README.md

 ## Conditional

+- If more than 3 possible statements are made, Use the Switch Statement.
 - If Statements will have a space after to allow breathing room, the condition will be indented from the "if" and the closing curly brace will have its own line

   #### Bad Example: